vishalcloudyuga/dcos-docs/1.8/administration/installing/custom/configuration-parameters.md

                 prefix: 26
         ```

-        *  `vtep_subnet` This parameter specifies a dedicated address space that is used for the VxLAN backend for the overlay network.
+        *  `vtep_subnet` This parameter specifies a dedicated address space that is used for the VxLAN backend for the virtual network.
 This address space should not be routeable from outside the agents or master.
         *  `vtep_mac_oui` This parameter specifies the MAC address of the interface connecting to it in the public node.

             **Important:** The last 3 bytes must be `00`.
         *  __overlays__
-            *  `name` This parameter specifies the canonical name (see [limitations](/docs/1.8/administration/overlay-networks/) for constraints on naming overlay networks).
+            *  `name` This parameter specifies the canonical name (see [limitations](/docs/1.8/administration/overlay-networks/) for constraints on naming virtual networks).
-            *  `subnet` This parameter specifies the subnet that is allocated to the overlay network.
+            *  `subnet` This parameter specifies the subnet that is allocated to the virtual network.
             *  `prefix` This parameter specifies the size of the subnet that is allocated to each agent and thus defines the number of agents on which the overlay can run.
 The size of the subnet is carved from the overlay subnet.

  For more information see the [example](#overlay) and [documentation](/docs/1.8/administration/overlay-networks/).